 I was born with my twin sister, in Singapore in 1968.
 At the time, my father was in the RAF and we returned to England when I was five months of age.
 A brother soon followed.
 My parents were both teachers and I grew up surrounded by education and sport.
 My father was head of P.E at a large state high school and we trailed around after Dad, spending winters at football grounds and summers, at the cricket club.

 I grew up in Harrow, North West London and studied English & Philosophy at Swansea University in Wales.
-My time at Swansea was one of the happiest periods of my life, where I studied, played Lacrosse, danced the night away, read philosophical novels and lived by the beach.
+My time at Swansea was one of the happiest periods of my life, where I discovered Philosophy, played Lacrosse, danced the night away, read philosophical novels and lived by the beach.
 What more could one ask for in life?

 In 2001, I returned to university and completed a Graduate Diploma in Law at University Technology of Sydney.
 I found law, simply fascinating and it has helped my work enormously.
 I have worked in publishing, administration, marketing, document control and policy writing, as well as legal research.
 I am basically a wordsmith who loves helping people with their documents, in any shape or form.

-I currently live in Sydney with my husband on the Northern beaches, and occasionally see my adult daughter, when she can squeeze me into her busy social life!
-Living on the Northern Beaches has been my happiest time in Sydney.
+I currently live in Sydney on the Northern beaches, and occasionally see my adult daughter, when she can squeeze me into her busy social life.
+Living on the Northern Beaches have been my happiest years in Sydney.
 Clearly I am only content, when living by the sea!

-My personal life, whilst challenging at times, has also been rich and varied, providing much material to draw upon in my writings.
+My personal life has been challenging at times, but it has also been rich and varied, providing much material to draw upon in my writings.
 I hope to help people in similar situations, connect more deeply with their own innate joy and wisdom.